Tang/5 Dynasties Mise Yue Ware

-The term Mise Yue ware was probably coined around mid or slightly later 9th century to describe a category of top quality Yue wares.
-Tang poet Lu Guimeng (died A.D.
-881) in his poem "秘色越器" Mise Yueqi (secret colour Yue ware) mentioned that Yue wares were fired in misty and windy autumn and described the colour of yue ware as "green from trees despoiled from thousand peaks".
-The translation by Bushell of the poem:
+The term Mise Yue ware was likely coined around the mid or late 9th century to describe a category of top-quality Yue wares.
+The Tang poet Lu Guimeng (d.
+881 AD) referenced this ware in his poem 秘色越器 (Mise Yueqi or Secret Color Yue Ware), describing its firing process in misty and windy autumn weather.
+He poetically depicted the color of the ware as "green from trees despoiled from a thousand peaks."

 "The misty scenery of late autumn appears when the Yue kilns are open,

-The thousand peaks have been despoiled of their bright colour for the decoration of the bowls.
+The thousand peaks have been despoiled of their bright color for the decoration of the bowls.

 Let us take them out at midnight to collect the falling dew,

-Or fill up the cups with wine in emulation of Ji Zhong San (Ji Zhong San is referring to Ji Kang, one of the 7 saints of Bamboo groves)"
+Or fill up the cups with wine in emulation of Ji Zhong San."

 "Like bright moons cunningly carved and dyed with spring water;